††††† RELATES TO: KRS 131.130, 141.205

 ††††† (b) For a franchise tax, reported and included in the franchise apportioned or allocated to the taxing jurisdiction.

 ††††† Section 2.
 Disclosure; General.
-As part of the required disclosure, the corporation shall provide a description of the nature of the payment made to the recipient.
+As part of the required disclosure, the entity shall provide a description of the nature of the payment made to the recipient.
 This description shall contain:

 ††††† (1) For intangible expenses or intangible interest expenses: